 Power and Gas

-Power and gas are supplied by SaskPower and SaskEnergy and is readily available in our area.
-North Battleford is home to the Yellowhead Power Station, a $250 M peak load power plant, and the North Battleford Energy Centre, a $750 M natural gas baseload power plant, constructed recently by Northland Power.
+SaskPower and SaskEnergy supply electricity and natural gas to the City and area.
+North Battleford is home to the Yellowhead Power Station, a $250 million peak load power plant, and the North Battleford Energy Centre, a $750 million natural gas baseload power plant, constructed by Northland Power.